FadhilPM/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * The search must only contain alphabetic characters.
+* Whitespaces in the keywords will be trimmed. e.g. A search input for "Hans&nbsp;&nbsp;&nbsp;" (3 spaces)  will be trimmed to "Hans"
 * Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search).